10 std::format and std::print

 Tip: std::format is much easier to read than chaining << operators with std::setw and std::setprecision.
 If your compiler supports C++20 or later, prefer std::format for any non-trivial formatting.

 C++23 took things one step further with std::print and std::println in the <print> header.
-These combine std::format and std::cout into a single call.
+These combine formatting and printing into a single call.

 void print(format_string fmt, Args... args);